 Pressure cooker recipe

-Vegan and vegetarian variants
+Vegan and vegetarian options

 Vegetarian ingredients